 Diversity and inclusion best practices for the workplace

-Smart business leaders know that building an inclusive, diverse workplace can improve things such as innovation, decision-making, retention, morale, and profitability.
-Figuring out how to establish such an environment, though, often proves challenging.
-Here, we take a look at some diversity and inclusion best practices that can help interested companies boost representation and send the message that each employee plays an integral role in the organization reaching its set goals.
+Here, we examine some diversity and inclusion best practices that can help interested companies boost representation and convey that each employee plays an integral role in the organization’s achievement of its goals.

 Watch your hiring practices

-Creating a diverse workforce starts with a recruitment process that encourages top talent from a variety of backgrounds and identities to apply.
-This action involves two parts — making a range of potential applicants aware of job opportunities and spurring them to toss their hat in the ring.
+Creating a diverse workforce starts with a recruitment process that encourages top talent from various backgrounds and identities to apply.
+This action involves two parts: making a range of potential applicants aware of job opportunities and spurring them to use.

 Look in new places